GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

     ![](docs/img/production_pipeline.png)

-1. Open the terminal that's polling staging's `/version` URL and observe that the new version (2.0.0) has been rolled out and is serving all requests.
+1. Open the terminal that's polling canary's `/version` URL and observe that the new version (2.0.0) has been rolled out and is serving all requests.

    ```
    2.0.0